paulross/svfsc/docs/Sphinx/source/tech_notes.rst

     assert new_svf.file_mod_date() == svf.file_mod_date()
     assert new_svf.blocks() == svf.blocks()

-Pickling is *versioned* by an integer number.
+Pickling is versioned by an integer number.
-As `svfs` progresses this ensures that pickles from previous ``svfs`` versions can be detected and either rejected or read as modified.
+As ``svfs`` progresses this ensures that pickles from previous ``svfs`` versions can be detected and either rejected or read and modified, if possible.

 Using `pickletools`
 -------------------